MozerBYU/IT_Projects/Software/Nginx_WAF.md

 ### Part 1g – Reload/Restart Nginx and Test our Configuration

-Now that we have that all taken care of, we'll need to reload, preferrably restart, Nginx to apply all the changes we make.
+Now that we have that all taken care of, we'll need to reload, preferably restart, Nginx to apply all the changes we make.

 *Note: If you are running in a production environment you'll want to test your Nginx configuration files first before you reload/restart as if there is an error your Nginx will crash.
 This can be done by running the following command:*